Abhishek3670/Financial_Document_Analyzer/Status_of_project.md

   - Analysis results and history
   - Audit logs and system monitoring
 - Database connection pooling and optimization
+- You can use any database you want (preferably MongoDB), but you should have a good reason for choosing it.

 #### Frontend Integration (Mandatory)
 - Build a complete web application frontend using modern framework (React, Vue.js, or Angular)
-- Preferred: TailwindCSS for styling and shadcn/ui components for enhanced UI
+- **Preferred (not mandatory):** TailwindCSS for styling and shadcn/ui components for enhanced UI
 - Real-time file upload with progress indicators
 - Interactive dashboards for financial analysis results
 - User authentication and session management on frontend